revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>

 ---
-9.What will be the output of the following code?
+9.What is the output of the following code?

 ```python
 x = 200.60